Fifis/smoothemplik/README.md

 This software is released under the free/open-source [EUPL 1.2 licence](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).

-## Known bugs
+## Remarks

-- **Hardware-dependent behaviour under the same version of R.** Different R compilers may produce R binaries that yield different outputs for the same R code.
+- **The behaviour of R is hardware-dependent.** Different compilers on different architectures can produce R binaries that yield different outputs for the same R script.
-  The results of numerical search for lambda in `weightedEL()` or `cemplik()` for one-dimensional data may differ between systems.
-The problematic example reproducing Figure 2.4 from Owen (2001) is included one the help page of `?weightedEL`.
+  This variability particularly affects numerical searches for lambda in functions `weightedEL()` or `cemplik()` for one-dimensional data.
+This is not a bug in `smoothemplik`, but a consequence of the differences in machine code.
+Testing showed that running these two functions for Figure 2.4 from Owen (2001) on R compiled for `aarch64-apple-darwin20` produced slightly different results compared to running the same code on `x86_64-pc-linux-gnu` and `x86_64-w64-mingw32` systems, where its output is identical.